Improving Arizona’s water infrastructure to combat drought

 May 8

 Almost all of Arizona is currently under a drought condition.
 Some cities are asking residents to conserve water.
-Water infrastructure for cities encompasses all the systems that move, store, treat, and dispose of water within a city.
+Arizona’s water infrastructure encompasses all the systems that move, store, treat and dispose of water within a city.

-Shawn Bradford, who is a Senior VP Regulated US Water at EPCOR joined “Arizona Horizon” to take closer look at what constitutes infrastructure, ways to improve or repair infrastructure, and also how improving infrastructure makes it easier for businesses and residents to conserve water or make it less likely that we’ll use more water than we need
+Shawn Bradford, Senior Vice President Regulated U.S. Water at EPCOR, joined “Arizona Horizon” to take a closer look at what constitutes infrastructure, ways to improve or repair infrastructure and also how improving infrastructure makes it easier for businesses and residents to conserve water or make it less likely that we’ll use more water than we need.